-Sri Aurobindo Smriti Mandir is a mini museum of about 400 objects which was formally inaugurated on Saturday, 26 January 2019.
+Sri Aurobindo Smriti Mandir, a wing of Overman Foundation, is a house of memorabilia of more than a thousand objects which was formally inaugurated on Saturday, 26 January 2019.
 Most of these objects have been used by Sri Aurobindo and the Mother while some are gifts given by the Mother to various individuals who had preserved them with great care and later gifted them to Anurag Banerjee, the Founder of Overman Foundation.

 The objects preserved at Sri Aurobindo Smriti Mandir are of immense importance as they have been touched by Sri Aurobindo and the Mother and hence carries Their consciousness.
 To quote the words of Sri Aurobindo: ‘There is a consciousness in each physical thing with which one can communicate.
 It is very true that physical things have a consciousness within them which feels and responds to care and is sensitive to careless touch and rough handling.
 To know or feel that and learn to be careful of them is a great progress of consciousness.’
 (Complete Works of Sri Aurobindo, Volume 29, Letters on Yoga, II, p.
 288) Sri Aurobindo Smriti Mandir transmits the essence of Their consciousness to all those who visits the museum and binds them with a golden chain with Their ‘love and blessings’ so that they can tread successfully on the sunlit path.

 Sri Aurobindo Smriti Mandir is the third largest collection of memorabilia after ‘Sri Smriti’ of Sri Aurobindo Ashram, Pondicherry and ‘Sri Smriti’ of Sri Aurobindo Ashram Delhi Branch.